hkurokawa/code-review-as-journey/presentation.md

 Changes related to build setting makes sometimes big issue.
 Keep in mind to find troublesome problems as early as possible.
 2. Proguard too.
-If there are changes about proguard rules, try proguard build too.
+If there are changes about proguard rules or build variants, try build with corresponding build variants too.

 [.build-lists: true]